 Farmer Ralph is also a beginning farmer.
 He sells his products mostly at farmers' markets and to local upscale restaurants.
 He's a retired math professor, and doesn't depend at all on the farm's income for his livelihood.
 It's really just a hobby.
 Ralph's main priority is to teach new farmers the ropes and pass on his legacy in this way.
 He loves teaching and really wants to help and train young farmers so they can go out and start their own farm businesses.
 Other resources are referred to throughout that provide more detail on specific legal issues.
-In particular, this guide is part of a series of guides by Farm Commons on Vermont employment law:

-Hiring a Farm Employee in Vermont: Tax and Paperwork Checklist Classifying Workers on Vermont Farms-Employees vs. Interns, Volunteers, and Independent Contractors www.farmcommons.org.
+In particular, this guide is part of a series of guides on New Hampshire employment law: Hiring a Farm Employee in New Hampshire: Tax and Paperwork Checklist Classifying Workers on New Hampshire Farms-Employees vs. Interns, Volunteers, and Independent Contractors Managing Risks of Farm Interns and Volunteers in New Hampshire Be sure to check out these and other relevant legal resources for sustainable farmers, which are all available for free on Farm Commons' website-www. farmcommons.org.